danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 file.close()
 ```

-we could imagine a "Scientific Python Reader API" that "rhymes" with Python's
+we could imagine a Scientific Python Reader API that "rhymes" with Python's
-builtin API but returns appropriate SciPy/PyData data structure instead of
+builtin API but returns a suitable SciPy/PyData data structure instead of
 strings or bytes.

 ```python